eclab/grains/droplets/README.md

 Except for Whole Tone and Chromatic, most droplet chords range 3 or 4 octaves, with an emphasis on the fundamental.

-## Release and Volume
+## Release and Range

+One potentiometer controls both the length of release of the individual tinkles and their range.
+The left half of the potentiometer is the region where the droplet chords include up to 4 octaves.
-One potentiometer controls both the length of release of the individual tinkles and their volume.
-Left to right, you have three broad regions: low volume, medium volume, and high volume.
-Within a region, you have five levels of release from fast release to long release.
-Why would you want lower volume?
-Because longer release tinkles, depending on the chord, will cause the sine waves to overlap and add up to the point that they cause clipping.
+The right half of the potentiometer cuts this roughly in half.
+Within a left or right half region, you have five levels of release from fast release to long release.

 ## Noise